novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 This layer can be accessed by clicking on the icon `Interfaces` located on the left side of the screen.

 ![enter image description here](http://img.pyplan.org/UI_interfaces.png)
 ## Layout
-Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someone else.

-Shared interfaces can be used but not modified unless they are copied to user own workspace.
+Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someoneoe eenoused but not modified unless they are copied to user own workspace.

 For doing this **Right click** on the interface and select the option **Copy to My Interfaces**.